What music do we play?

 We look forward to hearing from you and thank you for getting involved with the Kennet Radio Soundcheck.

 If you are a local band or performer and you would like us to play your music on Kennet Radio, we’d love to hear from you.
-Drop an email to email@example.com and tell us about you, your band, and your music.
-Let us have a broadcast quality copy of the tune(s) you’d like us to play*, and we’ll see what we can do to bring your music to a wider audience!
+Drop an email to firstname.lastname@example.org and tell us about you, your band, and your music.
+If you have a Electronic Press Kit (EPK), even better.
+And let us have a broadcast quality copy of the tune(s) you’d like us to play*, and we’ll see what we can do to bring you and your music to a wider audience!

 *We can play most common digital audio formats, including WAV, FLAC, AAC, and M4A, but our preferred format (because it is the most versatile and the easiest to manage from the point of view of file size) format to use is 320kbps MP3, CBR, stereo.